HarshitG24/Portfolio/README.md

 3. Experience Page (experience.html) -> The page illustrates my education and experience so far.
 4. Contact Page (contactme.html) -> The page allows the user the to contact and connect with me

+## Use of JavaScript in Project
+1. **script.js** -> This file contains JS code for toggle action of navigation bar in smaller screen sizes.
+2. **contactme.js** -> This file contains fetching data entered by user on contact me page and showing it as alert

 ## Design Document
 The design document pdf can be found in the **/Document** folder of the project